-- If makeup work is completed, absences listed under Compulsory Attendance-Exemptions will be considered extenuating circumstances. - A transfer or migrant student incurs absences only after he or she has enrolled in the district. - Absences incurred due to the student's participation in board-approved extracurricular activities will be considered by the attendance committee as extenuating circumstances if the student makes up the work missed in each class. - The committee will consider the acceptability and authenticity of documented reasons for the student's absences
+- If makeup work is completed, absences listed under Exemptions to Compulsory Attendance on page 28 will be considered extenuating circumstances. - A transfer or migrant student incurs absences only after he or she has enrolled in the district. - In reaching a decision about a student's absences, the committee will attempt to ensure that it is in the best interest of the student. - The committee will consider the acceptability and authenticity of documented reasons for the student's absences - The committee will consider whether the student or student's parent had any control over the absences.

-- The committee will consider whether the student or student's parent had any control over the absences. - The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student or parent will be given an opportunity to present any information to the committee about the absences and discuss ways to earn or regain credit or a final grade.
+- The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student or parent will be given an opportunity to present any information to the committee about the absences and discuss ways to earn or regain credit or a final grade.